hak-mz-team/Burp-Endpoint-Namer/README.md

 # Burp Suite Endpoint Namer (Super Fast Shortcut)

-An advanced Burp Suite extension written in Python (Jython) combined with a Linux automation script to automatically send HTTP requests to the **Repeater** and name the tabs based on the last 15 characters of the **Endpoint** instead of annoying numbers.
+An advanced Burp Suite extension written in Python (Jython) combined with a Linux automation script to automatically send HTTP requests to the **Repeater** and name the tabs.

-## Features
-- **Ultra Fast:** Bypasses Burp Suite API limitations using a background file-trigger system.
-- **Language-Proof:** Works perfectly even if your Linux keyboard layout is switched to non-English languages (like Arabic).
-- **Dynamic Context Aware:** Works from Proxy History, Repeater, and Target tabs without messing up dynamic context menus.

 ## Installation & Setup